These questions are based on queries that members have sent to our ethics advisor and a summary of the responses.

 All sub-contractors are obliged to use their best endeavours to forward AEs/PCs/SRSs within one business day to the commissioning pharma’ company – whether directly or indirectly, whatever the sub-contract chain.

-It is essential to know the identity of the MAH in order to be able to identify AEs/PCs/SRSs, so all third party researchers should insist upon knowing who the sponsor/MAH is in order to be able to fulfil their AE/PC/SRS reporting responsibilities.
+It is essential to know the identity of the MAH in order to be able to identify AEs/PCs/SRSs, so all third party researchers should insist upon knowing who the commissioning company/MAH is in order to be able to fulfil their AE/PC/SRS reporting responsibilities.

 It is the pharma’ company’s responsibility to ensure that Guidelines are adhered to and failure to do so risks significant findings in MHRA inspections as well as BHBIA disciplinary measures.